China's sportswear industry poised to end losing streak

-HONG KONG China's home-grown sportswear industry is finally showing signs of recovery after nearly two years of massive oversupply, and industry watchers are betting that ANTA Sports Products Ltd (2020.HK) will be first out of the blocks.
+HONG KONG, Aug 8 China's home-grown sportswear industry is finally showing signs of recovery after nearly two years of massive oversupply, and industry watchers are betting that ANTA Sports Products Ltd will be first out of the blocks.

 "The dawn is coming.
 We expect to see a turnaround story in 2014, while more clues will be seen in the second half," said Elyse Wang, retail analyst at Haitong Research based in China's southern boomtown of Shenzhen.